nerdcash/Nerdbank.Cryptocurrencies/src/Nerdbank.Zcash.App/README.md

 - Receiving Zcash
   - Payment request URI and QR code support simplifies
   - Automatically associates all incoming Zcash with the contact that sent it.
+  - Show incoming Zcash directly on the receiving screen that was sent to that particular diversified address, so you know when you've been paid.
 - Sending Zcash
   - Multi-payee support avoids the confirmation delay that can slow down paying multiple people at a time.
   - ZIP-317 fee calculation ensures transactions are confirmed quickly and reliably.